 Rhode Island Unemployment Insurance and Temporary Disability Insurance Law Poster Required

-The Rhode Island Unemployment Insurance and Temporary Disability Insurance Law is an unemployment law poster by the Rhode Island Department Of Labor and Training.
+The Rhode Island Unemployment Insurance and Temporary Disability Insurance Law is a labor law posters poster by the Rhode Island Department Of Labor and Training.
 This is a mandatory posting for all employers in Rhode Island, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place by all employers so that all employees can see it.
 This poster describes how to file a claim for unemployment, how to get employment and training services from the government and how to get temporary disability insurance benefits.